devdaydresden/devday_website/README-PROD.md

 To build the images run:

 ```
+./prod.sh buildbase
+./prod.sh pushbase
 ./prod.sh build
 ```

-which should work™.
+which should work™. `buildbase` and `pushbase` are used to build and publish the Python base Docker images including all dependencies from `Pipfile.lock`.
 You might want to have a look into the generated `prod-env`, `prod-env-db` and `prod-env-mail` files and adapt the environment variables inside these files to fit your environment.

 The build process creates a self signed certificate for Vault.
 You may also create a CSR by running